SACHI Dental Clinic

 Important Notes When Making Reservations

-• Symptom Communication: Please briefly describe your current symptoms and affected areas (e.g., tooth pain, lost filling, bleeding gums, etc.).
-Providing advance information allows us to prepare more appropriate treatment.
+• Describe your symptoms: Please briefly tell us your current symptoms and the affected area (e.g., toothache, a filling has come out, bleeding gums, etc.).
+Providing information in advance allows us to prepare more appropriately for your visit.

 • Insurance Coverage Confirmation: If you wish to receive insurance-covered treatment, please inform us when making your reservation that you have a My Number card or health insurance card.